popany/notes/zookeeper.md

 NOTE:
 For replicated mode, a minimum of three servers are required, and it is strongly recommended that you have an odd number of servers.
 If you only have two servers, then you are in a situation where if one of them fails, there are not enough machines to form a majority quorum.
 Two servers is inherently less stable than a single server, because there are two single points of failure.

+The required `conf/zoo.cfg` file for replicated mode is similar to the one used in standalone mode, but with a few differences.
+Here is an example:

+    tickTime=2000
+    dataDir=/var/lib/zookeeper
+    clientPort=2181
+    initLimit=5
+    syncLimit=2
+    server.1=zoo1:2888:3888
+    server.2=zoo2:2888:3888
+    server.3=zoo3:2888:3888

+The new entry, **initLimit** is timeouts ZooKeeper uses to limit the length of time the ZooKeeper servers in quorum have to **connect to a leader**.
+The entry **syncLimit** limits how far out of date a server can be from a leader.

+With both of these timeouts, you specify the **unit of time** using **tickTime**.
+In this example, the timeout for initLimit is 5 ticks at 2000 milleseconds a tick, or 10 seconds.

+The entries of the form `server.X` list the servers that make up the ZooKeeper service.
+When the server starts up, it knows which server it is by looking for the file `myid` in the data directory.
+That file has the contains the server number, in ASCII.

+Finally, note the **two port** numbers after each server name: "2888" and "3888".
+Peers use the former port to **connect to other peers**.
+Such a connection is necessary so that peers can communicate, for example, to agree upon the order of updates.
+More specifically, a ZooKeeper server uses this port to connect followers to the leader.
+When a new leader arises, a follower opens a TCP connection to the leader using this port.
+Because the default leader election also uses TCP, we currently require another port for **leader election**.
+This is the second port in the server entry.

+NOTE:
+If you want to test multiple servers on a single machine, specify the servername as localhost with unique quorum & leader election ports (i.e. 2888:3888, 2889:3889, 2890:3890 in the example above) for each server.X in that server's config file.
+Of course separate _dataDir_s and distinct _clientPort_s are also necessary (in the above replicated example, running on a single localhost, you would still have three config files).
+Please be aware that setting up multiple servers on a single machine will not create any redundancy.
+If something were to happen which caused the machine to die, all of the zookeeper servers would be offline.
+Full redundancy requires that each server have its own machine.
+It must be a completely separate physical server.
+Multiple virtual machines on the same physical host are still vulnerable to the complete failure of that host.

+#### Other Optimizations

+There are a couple of other configuration parameters that can greatly increase performance:

+To get low latencies on updates it is important to have a dedicated transaction log directory.
+By default transaction logs are put in the same directory as the data snapshots and myid file.
+The dataLogDir parameters indicates a different directory to use for the transaction logs.

+[tbd: what is the other config param?]

 ## zookeeper docker